freezy/dmd-extensions/README.md

 #### USB mode

-This is the default maode for ZeDMD.
-You don't need to configuire anything except setting `enabled` to `true` in `DmdDevice.ini` for `[zedmd]` or `[zedmdhd]`.
+This is the default mode for ZeDMD.
+You don't need to configure anything except setting `enabled` to `true` in `DmdDevice.ini` for `[zedmd]` or `[zedmdhd]`.
-BUit in case you have multiple devices or run into issues with the auto detection and other USB devices attached, you can set a conctrete COM port to use in `DmdDevice.ini` using `port`.
+BUit in case you have multiple devices or run into issues with the auto-detection and other USB devices attached, you can set a concrete COM port to use in `DmdDevice.ini` using `port`.

 #### WiFi mode

 Alternatively ZeDMD could be flashed with a firmware that provides a WiFi mode.
-In `DmdDevice.ini` there're special devices named `[zedmdwifi]` and `[zedmdhdwifi]` to use it.
+In `DmdDevice.ini` there are special devices named `[zedmdwifi]` and `[zedmdhdwifi]` to use it.

 To run the ZeDMD in WiFi mode it needs WiFi credentials to establish the connection to your local network.
 To configure these for the first time, ZeDMD opens it's own WiFi access point.